Federal Drug Offense Defense Lawyers

 Schedule III

-- The drug or other substance has less potential for abuse than the drugs or other substances in schedules I and II.
+• The drug or other substances have less potential for abuse than those in schedules I and II.

 Schedule IV